 The following figure shows a global timeline of Python’s historical and most defining releases:

 As you can see from the Python history timeline, Python 2 and 3 have been developed and maintained side by side for an extended period.
 The primary reason is that Python 3 code is not entirely backward compatible with Python 2 code.
 This incompatibility caused a prolonged adoption rate.
 Many people were happy with version 2 and didn’t see much reason to upgrade.
 On top of that, Python 3 was initially slower than Python 2.
 As Python 3 kept improving and receiving new features, eventually, it started to take off.

 This guide focuses entirely on Python 3 since it is now the default and only supported version.
 In the real world, you may encounter Python 2 code.
 I shared some tips on migrating from such code in the chapter Migrating from Python 2 to 3.
 In case of doubt: if you want to learn Python, go for Python 3.

 I did everything I could to make browsing the free Python tutorial as easy as it can be!
 Primarily, you can use the menu.
-In addition, there are navigational links at the top and end of each page to guide you to the next topic, or go back to the previous one.
+In addition, there are navigational links at the top and end of each page to guide you to the next topic or go back to the previous one.
 I also link to related pages to deepen your knowledge.

-Even though each page tries to stand on its own, the tutorial has several sections that I carefully ordered so that you can start from the beginning and work your way up.
+The tutorial topics are carefully ordered so that you can start from the beginning and work your way up.
 However, feel free to browse around!
-Especially if you’re not a complete beginner.

 You, yes, that’s you, can help me improve this Python tutorial for beginners.
-There are two things you can to do help.
+There are several things you can do to help.